Melanie Pearson: 1987–2005

 When her friend Kerry Bishop (Linda Hartley) is killed during a protest against duck hunting, Melanie moves in with Kerry's widower Joe Mangel and helps with the children Toby and Sky (Miranda Fryer).
 When Sky's biological father Eric Jensen (John Ley) comes to claim custody, Melanie offers to marry Joe to help him secure custody of Sky, but he politely declines.
 Melanie begins dating Simon Hunter and becomes engaged to him.
 Joe is devastated as he has developed feelings for her.
 When Melanie fills in for a contestant on a dating show, she is shocked to find Joe is her "dream date" and the pair win a romantic weekend together.
 Joe confesses his feelings, as does Melanie.
 When they return Melanie ends her engagement with Simon.

 Joe and Melanie become engaged and marry in front of their friends, family and neighbours.
-Within weeks of their wedding, Joe receives a call from England that his mother Nell (Vivean Gray) has suffered a heart attack and to fund the medical expenses they will need to sell Number 32.
+Within weeks of their wedding, Joe receives a call from England that his mother Nell Mangel (Vivean Gray) has suffered a heart attack and to fund the medical expenses they will need to sell Number 32.
 Melanie and Joe decide to leave, taking Sky with them and leaving Toby in the care of school principal Dorothy Burke (Maggie Dence), in order for him to continue with his schooling.
 After several months touring Europe, they return and set up home in the country.
 Toby visits them at Christmas.
 The following year the family is reunited when Toby re-joins them after a new school is opened in the district.
 When Sky returns to Erinsborough, she tells her grandfather Harold Bishop (Ian Smith) that Joe and Melanie divorced a decade earlier.
 Two years later, Melanie appears in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street, where she is seen living in London and talking about past mistakes including working for Paul and marrying Joe.